EAnhar/Library_DBMS/README.md

 > * [DATABASE ROLES](https://github.com/EAnhar/Library_DBMS/blob/main/SQL_script/Data_Access.sql)

 ### Online Database
-> We have create a librery website for esay access to library resources and member information.
-Using HTML CSS and connected it to mySQL database via PHP, and uploaded it on Localhost server (Wamp).
+We have create a librery website for esay access to the library resources and member information.
+Using HTML CSS for UI and connected it to mySQL database via PHP, and uploaded it on Localhost server (Wamp).
 >> Below is a video of what the website look like
 >
 > https://user-images.githubusercontent.com/91504512/198337787-75ab0720-c289-4fe1-adda-0c267d479036.mp4